logikum/md-web-site/contents/en/comedies/twelfth-night.md

 The play ends as Orsino welcomes Olivia and Sebastian and, realising his own attraction to Cesario, he promises that once she is dressed as a woman again they, too, will be married.

+#### Characters

+ORSINO, Duke of Illyria.

+SEBASTIAN, brother to Viola.

+ANTONIO, a sea captain, friend to Sebastian.

+A sea captain, friend to Viola.

+VALENTINE,
+CURIO, gentlemen attending on the Duke.

+SIR TOBY BELCH, uncle to Olivia.

+SIR ANDREW AGUECHEEK

+MALVOLIO, steward to Olivia.

+FABIAN,
+FESTE, a Clown, servants to Olivia.

+OLIVIA

+VIOLA

+MARIA, Olivia’s woman.

+Lords, priests, sailors, officers, musicians, and other attendants.